 - If there is something bothering you, please talk to the school about it.
 Mrs Hosking has the full details, but here is a short list of who to speak to.
-The college will try to sort things out: - o Homestay Problems see Mrs Wakelin - Visa Problems see Mrs Hosking OR Tania Rule - o Day to Day school problems Student Office or your Family Form Teacher - o Teacher Problems see Mrs Hosking or your Family Form Teacher - o Problems with other students See any teacher straightaway - Problems with the school see Mrs Hosking, Mr Ross Preece or write to the Board of Trustees. - o If Ashburton College has not resolved your complaint, and you still wish to have it resolved then you can contact NZQA.
+The college will try to sort things out: - Homestay Problems see Mrs Wakelin - Visa Problems see Mrs Hosking OR Tania Rule - Day to Day school problems Student Office or your AKO Teacher - Teacher Problems see Mrs Hosking or your Family Form Teacher - Problems with other students See any teacher straightaway - Problems with the school see Mrs Hosking, Mr Ross Preece or write to the Board of Trustees, C/- Ashburton College, PO Box 204, Ashburton - o If Ashburton College has not resolved your complaint, and you still wish to have it resolved then you can contact NZQA.
 This is a Government Department that can provide independent assessment of your complaint and will either investigate your concern or advise you on what to do next.
-NZQA can be contacted on phone 0800697296 or by email on gadrisk@nzqa.govt.nz. - If your concern is a financial dispute then you can contact iStudents Complaints on 0800006675 - there is no cost for this service.
-There website is www.fairwayresolution.co,/istudentcomplaints They are experienced in helping people to resolve disputes.
+NZQA can be contacted on phone 0800697296 or by email on gadrisk@nzqa.govt.nz. - o If your concern is a financial dispute then you can contact iStudents Complaints on 0800 006 675 - there is no cost for this service.
+There website is www.fairwayresolution.co/istudentcomplaints.
+They are experienced in helping people to resolve disputes.